 Dreamland is considered to be the oldest surviving pleasure park in Great Britain (dating back to the British railway boom of the early 1860's) and has been restored specifically as a vintage site.
 The amusement park is regarded as a heritage asset in these accounts as it is essential to provide the heritage dreamland activities/services from the site, which is held and maintained principally for its contribution to knowledge and culture.
 The specific site is an integral part of the heritage experience (being the original location of the park) as are certain features of the site such as the iconic Grade II Listed Scenic Railway and cinema complex.
-Given that the amusement park is a specialist asset providing a unique heritage experience, it is measured at historical cost as it is not practicable to obtain a valuation at a cost which is commensurate with the benefits to users of these accounts.
+Given that the amusement park is a specialist asset providing a unique heritage experience, it is measured at historical cost in the 2018-19 balance sheet as it is not practicable to obtain a valuation at a cost.